 Soprano Margaret Ozaki is a regional artist on the rise.
-In the 2016-17 season, she debuted at Lyric Opera of Chicago, Opera Steamboat (formerly Emerald City Opera) and Arizona Opera.
-She also made concert premieres at Colorado Springs Philharmonic, Lone Tree Arts Center, Wash Park Center for Music and Arts and appeared with the Colorado Music Festival, Central City Opera Ensemble, Opera on Tap Colorado and Denver Art Song Project with The Boxwood Ensemble.
-This summer, she is guest soloist for the Denver Municipal Band's summer concert series and returns to Lone Tree Arts Center as Lauretta in GIANNI SCHICCHI with Denver Opera Collective.
+In the 2016-17 season, she debuted at Lyric Opera of Chicago, Opera Steamboat (formerly Emerald City Opera) and Arizona Opera, made concert premieres at Colorado Springs Philharmonic, Lone Tree Arts Center, Wash Park Center for Music and Arts and appeared with the Colorado Music Festival, Central City Opera Ensemble, Opera on Tap Colorado, Denver Art Song Project and the Denver Municipal Band.
 Next season includes premieres in Mahler's SYMPHONY NO. 4 with the Aurora Symphony and the title role in Ricky Ian Gordon's ORPHEUS & EURIDICE with Opera Steamboat.

 Active on Front Range stages, some of Margaret's favorite roles include Mimi in LA BOHEME with Loveland Opera Theater, Lilli Vanessi in KISS ME, KATE with CenterStage/Evergreen Chorale, Jenny in COMPANY with Equinox Theater and Suzy in WINTER WONDERETTES with Thingamajig Theater at the Pagosa Springs Center for the Arts.
 Margaret has also appeared in multiple productions at Candlelight Dinner Playhouse.
 Recent guest solo concert appearances include: Boulder Opera Company, Broomfield Chamber Orchestra, Orpheus Pagan Chamber Choir, Opera Fort Collins Guild Arias@Avos, the Fine Tuned Society of Boulder, Fountain Hills Chamber Players in Arizona, Ambrosian Singers at St. Augustine's and the summer concert series at the Pagosa Springs Center for the Arts.
 Recent collaborations include duo concerts with mezzo-soprano Ivy Waltz, tenor Humberto Borboa, and bass-baritone Christopher Herrera.